isaiahjon3s/powerline-writer-discord-bot/README.md

 # Discord Power Writing Bot

 A Discord bot that converts text into powerline using custom emoji patterns.
-The bot reads letter patterns from a JSON file and converts them into Discord emoji messages.
+The bot reads letter patterns from a JSON file and converts them into Discord emoji messages with built-in swearword filtering.

 ## Features

-- Convert text (no more than 3 letters) to powerline emoji writing
+- Convert text (up to 3 characters) to powerline emoji writing
+- Built-in swearword detection with evasion protection
+- Configurable character substitutions for robust filtering
+- Support for all letters and common characters

 ## Setup

 1. Clone the repository